XtroTheArctic/BindableProperties/README.md

 Example projects about how to use BindableProperties can be downloaded [here](https://drive.google.com/file/d/17gmZnbUdmaalmMSvZUryL-OOmORPIo5A/view?usp=sharing).

+**Important:** You may need to restore NuGet packages via the solution right-click menu if you get compile errors.

 # Contribution

 You can easily contribute to the project by just reporting issues to [here](https://bitbucket.org/XtroTheArctic/bindableproperties/issues)